data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/hidrive.md

       The upper limit for this is 2147483647 bytes (about 2.000Gi).
       That is the maximum amount of bytes a single upload-operation will support.
       Setting this above the upper limit will cause uploads to fail.

-   --hidrive-client-id
-      OAuth Client Id.

-      Leave blank normally.

-   --hidrive-root-prefix
-      The root/parent folder for all paths.

-      Fill in to use the specified folder as the parent for all paths given to the remote.
-      This way rclone can use any folder as its starting point.

-      Examples:
-         | /       | The topmost directory accessible by rclone.
-                   | This will be equivalent with "root" if rclone uses a regular HiDrive user account.
-         | root    | The topmost directory of the HiDrive user account
-         | <unset> | This specifies that there is no root-prefix for your paths.
-                   | When using this you will always need to specify paths to this remote with a valid parent e.g. "remote:/path/to/dir" or "remote:root/path/to/dir".

-   --hidrive-chunk-size
-      Chunksize for chunked uploads.

-      Any files larger than the configured cutoff (or files of unknown size) will be uploaded in chunks of this size.

-      The upper limit for this is 2147483647 bytes (about 2.000Gi).
-      That is the maximum amount of bytes a single upload-operation will support.
-      Setting this above the upper limit or to a negative value will cause uploads to fail.

-      Setting this to larger values may increase the upload speed at the cost of using more memory.
-      It can be set to smaller values smaller to save on memory.

-   --hidrive-encoding
-      The encoding for the backend.

-      See the [encoding section in the overview](/overview/#encoding) for more info.

-   --hidrive-client-secret
-      OAuth Client Secret.

-      Leave blank normally.

 OPTIONS: